qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

     :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.
     See :ref:`label_scaledepend` for more information.
+  * :guilabel:`Linked layer`: allows you to optionally set a linked visibility layer for the annotation layer.
+    If set, then the annotations will only be drawn when the linked layer is visible in the map.
   * :guilabel:`Opacity`: You can make the underlying layer in the map canvas visible with this tool.
 Use the slider to adapt the visibility of your vector layer to your needs.
 You can also make a precise definition of